 There are two very good reasons to get very familiar with this recipe for the perfect Sauteed Broccoli Rabe.

-Not only can this recipe be applied to most hearty, stalky green veggies, this is an incredibly easy-to-make recipe that yields gourmet results.
+Not only can this recipe be applied to most hearty, stalky green veggies, but this is also an incredibly easy-to-make recipe that yields gourmet results.

 This is the kind of clutch recipe you pull out when you’re hosting a special dinner and want to serve an impressive side without adding a ton of stove time to your day.